mjuksel/remotemaps/README.md

 1. Check if the RE/device is already in here.
 2. Do a pullrequest formatted as they are in here.
 3. Maximum of 119 parameters per bank are allowed.
+4. Please check the formatting!
+   - Script to create the lines is here: [LINK] (Output is formatted! 😋)

 ```
 Scope	DeviceName		com.Dev.Device